 Weather regime 2 – NOA-

-WR2, the negative phase of the NOA, exhibits contrary geopotential height anomaly fields than the positive phase of the NOA.
+WR2, the negative phase of the NAO, exhibits contrary geopotential height anomaly fields than the positive phase of the NOA.
 It is characterized by a negative geopotential height anomaly over the Atlantic/Mediterranean sector and positive geopotential height anomaly over Greenland.
-This also yields in reversed surface weather variables than the positive phase of the NOA.
+This also results in reversed surface weather variables than for the positive phase of the NOA.
 More available surface solar radiation than the climatological average in Northern Europe and lower surface solar radiation in Southern Europe.
 The temperature anomalies are negative all over Europe.

 The contrary pattern to the positive NOA is also reflected in the CF anomalies with positive values in Northern Europe and negative values in the South.
 But we can see here as well that this discrepancy between North and South is clear in winter and spring but weakens in summer and autumn where more negative CF anomalies are present in Northern regions.
-Again, the cause my lie in the more frequency occurrence of WR2 during winter times (Error: Reference source not found).
+Again, the cause may lie in the more frequent occurrence of WR2 during winter times (Error: Reference source not found).

 Weather regime 3 - Atlantic ridge